 Jeff: Russell, stop.
 Hang on.
 Take a deep breath with me.
 Are you aware during the game, like when you get in an argument with Rupert, that that's vicious, that you're probably not going to get his vote?
 When you betray Jerri?
 Probably not gonna get her vote.
 Are you thinking of that?
 Or do you think, 'Well, that's two votes but I've got others'?
 Are you aware of the jury?
 This is a fundamental question.
 Do you think about the fact that the social game is something you're missing?

-Nashville's Juliette Barnes is the recipient of several such speeches, but in "It's All Wrong, But It's All Right," her refusal to be penitent over the "There is no God" scandal (not least since her words were out of context) results in Edgehill Records executive Jeff firing her from the label and calling her behaviour just plain stupid.
-Juliette's response is the point where "The Reason You Suck" Speech meets Take That with a hefty dose of Crowning Moment Of Awesome:
+Nashville's Juliette Barnes is the recipient of several such speeches, but in "It's All Wrong, But It's All Right," her refusal to be penitent over the "There is no God" scandal (not least since her words were out of context) results in Edgehill Records executive Jeff calling her behaviour "just plain stupid" and firing her.
+Juliette's response is the point where "The Reason You Suck" Speech meets Take That with a hefty dose of Crowning Moment of Awesome:

 Juliette: Just for the record, "just plain stupid" is losing two of your top-grossing artists in less than six months on the job.
 Not to mention pinning all your hopes and dreams on a karaoke singer who came in second place at a talent show.
 I may have just burnt the house down but I made damn sure you were in it when I lit the match.
 I'll see you on the unemployment line.

 Josh: We spent like a hundred hours on that dune buggy trying to fix it up and you ruined it!
 And you're hurt!
 But all you can think about is getting away with it.
 "Ooh I'm Drake!
 I'm so cool I get away with everything!"
 Fine.
 I'll just stay grounded and I'll fix the dune buggy, again, and you just keep worryin' about yourself.
 It's what you're best at.